AI agent authorization is a rule problem

 Environment scoping

 Different policies for development, staging, and production.
 Permissive in dev, restrictive in production.
-Test guardrails safely before deploying.
+Test guardrails before enforcement.

 Example: Allow delete_database in env=dev.
 Deny in env=production.